 Holds a PhD in Political Science from the Jagiellonian University.
 Her doctoral thesis tackled the issues of European discourse of Polish political parties and Euroscepticism.
 She obtained MA degrees in Political Sciences (from Pedagogical University of Krakow) and in European Studies (from Jagiellonian University).

 Currently, she is a researcher in two H2020 projects entitled "Populist rebellion against modernity in 21st-century Eastern Europe: neo-traditionalism and neo-feudalism" (POPREBEL) and "EU Differentiation, Dominance and Democracy” (EU3D).
 From September 2022 she will start working as a researcher in the upcoming H2020 REGROUP project

 Previously she was a researcher in the project entitled "Democratic control and legitimisation in European Foreign Policy.
 The case study of EU Enlargement Policy and European Neighbourhood Policy" that is funded by the National Research Centre, Poland.
 Dr Styczyńska was also engaged in the 'Negotiating Brexit: national governments, EU institutions and the UK’, project funded by UK Economic and Social Research Council (2017-2020).
 In 2008-2011 she has been a researcher in the RECON (Reconstituting Democracy in Europe) Integrated Project supported by the European Commission's Sixth Framework Programme.

-Her academic interests include transformation processes in Central and Eastern Europe, party politics, nationalism, populism and euroscepticism in the CEE region and the Balkans, as well as identity issues in CEE.
+Her academic interests include transformation processes in Central and Eastern Europe, party politics, nationalism, populism and Euroscepticism in the CEE region and the Balkans, as well as identity issues in CEE.

 Outside of the academic world, she is a big fan of ski-mountaineering, Balkan region and cultural oriented travels, about which she has been writing to a number of travel magazines and blogs.

 - CEEPUS Coordinator at the Institute of European Studies

 - Eurosceptic Parties in the Central and Eastern European Countries: A Comparative Case Study of Poland, Hungary and Bulgaria, in: The Routledge Handbook of Euroscepticism, (ed.)
-Benjamin Leruth, Nicholas Startin, Simon Usherwood, Routledge (2018)
+Benjamin Leruth, Nicholas Startin, Simon Usherwood, Routledge 2018

 Courses taught at CES

-Introduction to Political Science
+- Introduction to Political Science

-EU Integration and Politics in the Balkans
+- EU Integration and Politics in the Balkans

 - Foreign and International Relations in CEE Facing CFSP/ESDP

-European States and their Political Systems
+- European States and their Political Systems